sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

 ## Tables

-In the tables below, several different polynomials are listed for the given parameters, each enclosed in `[]`.
-The right-most value is the multiplier for the oldest output, and the leftmost value is the multiplier for the most recent output.
-The next result is:
+The table below gives the simplest polynomial configuration that I found for each length for each prime base that I searched.
+The right-most value in the list is the multiplier for the oldest output, and the leftmost value is the multiplier for the most recent output.
+The next result is calculated as:

 $$
 x_{n+1} = \sum_{i=0}^{l-1} x_{n-i} p_i \mod b
 $$

-Here's the minimal set:
 {% include nblfsr-minimal.html %}

-There's more data [here][allpolys].
+You can expand the "&hellip;" spinners to expand the list for each base, and each row also links to a file containing a larger list of configurations, and all the same data is in a single file [here][allpolys].
 The search required factoring some big numbers in the form $p^n-1$, and I didn't want to waste that effort, so those are [here][factors].
+I also uploaded them all to [FactorDB][] once I discovered that that existed.

 [LFSR]: <https://en.wikipedia.org/wiki/LFSR>
 [SNFS]: <https://en.wikipedia.org/wiki/Special_number_field_sieve>